Updated: 03 November 2025

 Timber Decking

-Traditional wood decking has a natural appearance.
-You can use oils or other treatments to alter the colour tone of the deck surface.
-However, you must reapply the treatment every year to maintain that colour.
+Traditional timber decking has a natural appearance.
+You can use oils or other treatments to alter the tone or appearance of the deck’s surface.
+However, you must reapply the treatment every year to maintain the desired colour.

-Wooden decking typically turns grey if allowed to age without additional treatment (you can see this clearly in the before and after photo above).
+Wooden decking turns silver-grey if allowed to age without additional treatment (you can see this clearly in the before and after photo above).
+Some people enjoy this ‘patina’ or ‘silvering’, but letting your timber age in this way means more risk of splintering or other damage – and often leaves uneven marks where potted plants, furniture or shade sails have been.

 Composite Decking Boards

 Composite decking offers a broader range of design choices.
 Some products are textured, while others have colours and patterns resembling natural wood.
 Unlike timber, capped composite decking does not turn grey over time.
-This is particularly obvious in warm toned woods like spotted gum, which go silvery in time while our premium spotted gum composite decking remains as good as new.
+This is particularly obvious in warm toned timber like spotted gum, which goes silvery over time; meanwhile our premium spotted gum composite decking remains as good as new.

 Composite decking has come a very long way since it first appeared on the Australian market.
 Premium composite brands like NexGEN are specifically designed to balance performance with appearance, making them almost indistinguishable from ‘the real thing’.

-Here are some of our most popular colours that offer a warm appeal and mimic various hardwood species, so you can achieve the look minus the common issues from using timber:
+Here are some of our most popular colours that offer a warm appeal and mimic various hardwood species, so you can achieve the ‘natural beauty’ minus the common issues from using timber:

 Click the following link to see complete range of NEXGEN composite timber decking.